-Coverage is determined by the State of Utah Medicaid program; if Utah State Medicaid has no published coverage position and InterQual criteria are not available, the Select Health Commercial criteria will apply.
+Select Health Community Care policies typically align with State of Utah Medicaid policy, including use of InterQual.
+There may be situations where NCD/LCD criteria or Select Health commercial policies are used.
 For the most up-to-date Medicaid policies and coverage, please visit their website http://health.utah.gov/medicaid/manuals/directory.php or the Utah Medicaid code Look-Up tool

 A literature review of current studies involved the examination of lung samples from patients with histologically proven mesothelioma in comparison to patients with other lung disease.
 Generally, these studies reported that SMRP levels discriminate mesothelioma from other forms of lung cancer, benign lung disease, and healthy controls, including asbestos-exposed individuals.
 For example, Amati et al. examined 22 patients with mesothelioma, 94 asbestos-exposed subjects, and 54 healthy controls.
 The area under the curve for SMRPs was significant in discriminating asbestos-exposed from mesothelioma patients but not from healthy controls.
 A combination of SMRP with other biomarkers more reliably distinguished between the 3 subject groups.
-DeSerio et al. examined the role of SMRPs in 109 healthy subjects never exposed to asbestos, 26 healthy subjects exposed to asbestos, 33 patients with asbestosis, 33 with asbestos-related pleural plaques, 10 with non-malignant pleural diseases, 30 with lung cancer, and 24 with histological diagnosis of pleural mesothelioma.
+DeSerio et al. examined the role of SMRPs in 109 healthy subjects never exposed to asbestos, 26 healthy subjects exposed to asbestos, 33 patients with lung cancer, and 24 with histological diagnosis of pleural mesothelioma.
+Using a cut off of 0.63 nmol/mL serum SMRP concentration distinguished patients with established pleural mesothelioma from healthy controls of pleural mesothelioma.
 Using a cut off of 0.63 nmol/mL serum SMRP concentration distinguished patients with established pleural mesothelioma from healthy controls and patient groups.